 Montclair is a medium-sized town located in the state of New Jersey.
 With a population of 38,202 people and 12 constituent neighborhoods, Montclair is the 47th largest community in New Jersey.
-Montclair has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Montclair was built prior to World War II, making it one of the older and more historic towns in the country.

 Montclair home prices are not only among the most expensive in New Jersey, but Montclair real estate also consistently ranks among the most expensive in America.

 Montclair is a decidedly white-collar town, with fully 93.48% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Montclair is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Montclair who work in management occupations (14.98%), sales jobs (11.48%), and teaching (10.63%).

 Of important note, Montclair is also a town of artists.
 Montclair has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Montclair’s character.

 Also of interest is that Montclair has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 7.49% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.